shymega/docker-dbot/README.md

 =========================

 1. Configure config.json to your needs - this will be baked in to the final image.
 2. Run 'docker build -t dbot .' (without the quotes) to build your image.
-You can provide a tag to the command as defined in the Docker documentation.
+You can use a different name if you wish, just make sure to use that for the next command below.
 3. Run your dbot image with the following command: 'docker run -d dbot' - the dbot process in the image will use the config.json you configured earlier.

 Happy dbot'ing!